-- Check that the belt guides are parallel to the belts. - Check the shaft bearing and the pressure screws. - ➤ No deformation of the rubber coupling attachment (the main transmission shaft has not moved to the rear). - Check the absence of leak on the freewheel. - Check the tightening rings (pulley and shaft bearing). - > Check the water level in the water expansion tank.
+- > Check that the belt guides are parallel to the belts. - > Check the shaft bearing. - ➤ No deformation of the rubber coupling attachment (the main transmission shaft has not moved to the rear). - > Check the absence of leak on the freewheel. - Check the tightening rings (pulley and shaft bearing). - Check the water level in the water expansion tank.